FedericoBotta/ModularityDensity/README.md

 If you use this code for your research, I kindly ask you to cite Ref.
 1 in your publications.

 </div>
-For questions, requests or notifications, please write to f.botta@warwick.ac.uk.
+For questions, requests or notifications, please write to federico.botta@wbs.ac.uk

 &nbsp;
 <h2>USAGE</h2>